Zarnegar (word processor)

 Zarnegar (زرنگار) is a commercial word processor developed by SinaSoft Corporation.
 It is specialized for Persian and Arabic languages, and their intricacies.
-The first version of Zarnegar, which ran on DOS, was released in April 1991.
-A Windows version was first made available in 2000.
+The first version of Zarnegar, for MS-DOS, was released in April 1991.
+A Windows version was published in 2000.

 Etymology

 The name "Zarnegar" is a double entendre.
 Literally, it means "what writes with gold"; however, because the typefaces included with the first version of Zarnegar were Zar and Terafik, it can be taken to means "what writes with Zar".
 After the initial release, however, new fonts were added to Zarnegar every few months, which later became the source of most Persian fonts on Windows systems.

 History

 Before Zarnegar, several DOS-based text editors, like Safhe-Ara (صفحهآرا), a Persian-enabled Personal Editor 2 (a.k.a.
 PE2) and Pishkar (پیشکار, the first product of SinaSoft), were available for basic monospaced desktop publishing only.
 Zarnegar is the first word processor with specialized support for Persian and Arabic scripts, therefore, establishing new methods of desktop publishing and handling the alphabet in the digital environment.

 The main development of Zarnegar happened between 1991 and 1995, with the heaviest work done in 1993 and 1994.
 In the 1990s, Zarnegar was more popular than the competitors, possibly because of the variety and beauty of the bundled fonts, ease of use, and paying attention to market needs, support and education.